wazuh/wazuh-documentation/source/user-manual/capabilities/sec-config-assessment/050_use-case.rst

     sca.file: cis_debian8_L2.yml

-If we focus in check 5031 (whose alert appears above), we can see it verifies that IP forwarding is disabled by checking for the content of file */proc/sys/net/ipv4/ip_forward*.
+If we focus in check 5031 (whose alert appears above), we can see it verifies that IP forwarding is disabled by checking the contents of file */proc/sys/net/ipv4/ip_forward*.

 By enabling IPv4 forwarding,